 Both the drive to the Navajo Bridge and the view from the bridge are incredibly scenic.
 For much of the drive between Horseshoe Bend and the bridge, you’ll see the bright red Vermilion Cliffs.
 Beth and I could not stop commenting on the beauty of our surroundings.

 While the drive to Navajo Bridge is lovely, it also felt very long, and we became concerned that we were lost.
 For most of the drive, we couldn’t see the river, and we weren’t sure we were headed in the right direction.
 But don’t worry — after miles and miles of only seeing land, the bridge will suddenly come into view.
+I would caution visitors to do this drive with a full gas tank and have bottled water and snacks in your car.
+There are few services along the route.

 Pro Tip: Much of this drive is through the Navajo Nation.
 There are occasional stops where you can purchase handcrafted items like jewelry.
 I was able to buy my mom a lovely turquoise necklace for her birthday.